-Over the last nine years, water damage claims have risen from 20 per cent to 50 per cent of all home insurance claims in Canada.
+Over the last nine years, water damage claims have risen for all home insurance claims in Canada.
 We provide information on proactive measures you can take and examine what insurance does and does not cover.

 When you may not be covered

 Before you leave your home for any extended period, it is important to understand how your absence can affect your insurance policy.

 Whether you are planning a week-long vacation or travelling for several months, if you have a set return date your property is considered unoccupied while you are away.

 If there is no one living in your property, it is deemed vacant.
 For example, you could be using your home as a rental unit and have a gap between tenants, or you may have purchased and moved into a new home leaving your former property empty while you wait for it to sell.

 If your property is vacant, you will need to make arrangements for a vacancy permit in order to continue to receive insurance coverage.
 A vacancy permit offers basic protection against major risks, such as fire.
 Policy conditions can vary, but there is typically no coverage for vandalism, theft or water damage effective from the first day that the property is vacant, even if you have notified your broker of your absence.

 Whether your home is vacant or unoccupied, we recommend having someone check on your property every 24 hours, depending on the requirements of your home insurance policy.
 Failure to do this can result in your home insurance policy becoming void.

 Always be sure to contact your local BrokerLink broker before you leave your property for any length of time.
 If you don’t do this, your insurance company could deny a claim for damage to your property and your coverage may be affected during your absence.